maoschanz/nautilus-launcher-creator/README.md

 ## How to install

+Install `python-nautilus` (that's the name on Debian at least).

 Download the code, make `install.sh` executable, and execute it (from a terminal opened in the adequate folder).

-Close Nautilus (or kill it), and it should works.
+Close Nautilus (or kill it), and then it should works.

-Maybe some "nautilus-python" package is needed, i don't really remember

 ----

-This shit is gpl v3 but idk where github hide their "add the fucking license" button
+This is gpl v3 but idk where github hide their "add the fucking license" button